0xMillz/cryptomarketcap/README.md

 ```

 3. Review the generated SQL in the newly created migration file in the `migrations` directory
-4. Import the migration into the migrations array in `typeOrm.config.ts`
+4. Import the migration into the migrations array in `./src/database/migrations/index.ts`
 5. Run:

 ```bash